 You should also buy fuel here because it is cheaper than in Serbia, and you can see the current average prices here

+About 30 kilometers from Sofia, there is a Shell gas station and a rest area for a short break.
 After 245 km, about 15 kilometers before entering Greece, in Goce Delčev, you have three large and nicely arranged fuel pumps (EKO, Shell and Lukoil) where the tanks need to be replenished, especially those who drive on gasoline because it is in Greece.
 40% more expensive.
 Here, too, you can pay with cards and buy a vignette.

 How long will I travel from Belgrade to Keramoti?